Ready to unlock new revenue heights with pay per click advertising? Want to elevate your online ads and reach new audiences?

 Because Google Ads works in an auction system, the price fluctuates depending on how much advertisers are willing to bid.

-When bids are higher it is likely (not guaranteed) they can afford to bid higher because it’s more likely to convert and turn into a sale – and therefore produce a good ROI.
+When bids are higher it's likely (not guaranteed) they can afford to bid higher because the ad is more likely to convert and turn into a sale – and therefore produce a good ROI.